stylesuxx/v3xctrl/docs/Client.md

 This will re-build the rc-client package and install it over the already installed one.

 ## Services
 After installation there will be a few services available, some of them enabled by default.
-Systemd is used for service management and all the services can be checked controlled via systemd:
+Systemd is used for service management and all the services can be controlled via systemd:

 ```bash
 # See the status of a service